nihirash/internet-nextplorer/README.md

  * Just open it via Next's browser.
 After process compete - reconfigure your chip again(via wifi.bas/wifi2.bas)

 This firmware works good with uGophy, Internet NEXTplorer, nxtel, nxftp and other tools.
-Also with this firmware i've go less data losing.
+Also with this firmware i've got less data losing.

 When you did all this parts(or skipped updating firmware on ESP-chip) - just download latest binary from releases page, extract file to Next's SD card and execute from browser NEX-file.